Loan guide

 What to enter

-• Enter the amount borrowed as principal.
+• Enter the loan amount before fees or add-ons.

 • Enter the annual interest rate as a percent, such as 9.5 for 9.5%.
+Use the contract interest rate for payment math, not a fee-loaded APR unless that is the exact comparison you want.

 Example walkthrough

-• For $12,000 at 9.5% for 4 years, the calculator converts the annual rate to a monthly rate.
+• For $12,000 at 9.5% for 4 years, the calculator converts the annual rate to a monthly rate and uses 48 monthly payments.

 Formula and steps